 ICD-10 Coding Basics MLN Connects™ Video

-Are you ready to transition to ICD-10 on October 1, 2014?
+Are you ready to transition to ICD-10.
 In this MLN Connects™ video on ICD-10 Coding Basics, Sue Bowman from the American Health Information Management Association (AHIMA) provides a basic introduction to ICD-10 coding, including:

 • Similarities and differences from ICD-9